Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Results

-The magnetoresistance effect is quantified through the ratio $\mathrm{MR}=[R(\theta=0^\circ)-R(\theta=180^\circ)]/R(\theta=0^\circ)$, which is plotted in Fig. \ref{Fig.MR_ratio} as a function of the hole concentration, $n_\mathrm{h}$, and for the magnetic field modulus, $B=9$ T. The trend closely resembles that of $S^z$ and $j_z^z$ in Figs. \ref{Fig.spin_vs_density} and \ref{Fig.spin_current_vs_doping}, demonstrating the existing correlation between CISP and magnetoresistance.
-The absolute value of the $\mathrm{MR}$ ratio is maximum, albeit quite small ($0.025\%$), for the lowest considered doping, $n_\mathrm{h}=5\times10^{17}$ cm$^{-3}$.
-It then sharply drops for larger hole concentrations, and finally becomes negligible when the Fermi energy moves away from the top valence band and crosses the second valence band, i.e., for $n_\mathrm{h} > 2\times10^{19}$ cm$^{-3}$.\\
+To estimate the unilateral magnetoresistance we can use two different quantities, namely the magnetoresitance ratio and the magnetochiral anisoptropy parameter\cite{ri.av.19,liu2023electrical}.
+The magnetoresitance ratio is defined as $\mathrm{MR}=[R(\theta=0^\circ)-R(\theta=180^\circ)]/R(\theta=0^\circ)$.
+It is plotted in Fig. \ref{Fig.MR_ratio} as a function of the hole concentration, $n_\mathrm{h}$, and for the magnetic field modulus, $B=9$ T. The absolute value of the $\mathrm{MR}$ ratio is maximum, albeit small ($0.025\%$), for the lowest considered doping, $n_\mathrm{h}=5\times10^{17}$ cm$^{-3}$.
+The MR then sharply drops for larger hole concentrations, and finally vanishes when the Fermi energy moves away from the top valence band and crosses the second valence band, i.e., for $n_\mathrm{h} > 2\times10^{19}$ cm$^{-3}$.
+The trend closely resembles that of $S^z$ and $j_z^z$ in Figs. \ref{Fig.spin_vs_density} and \ref{Fig.spin_current_vs_doping}, further demonstrating the existing correlation between CISP and transport properties.\\

-To frame our results in a broader picture, we compute the effective current's spin polarization, $P^z=j^z_z/j_z$ (defined in Sec. \ref{sec.spin_current}) as a function the magnetic field angle $\theta$.
-The results are shown in Fig. \ref{Fig.Pz_versus_theta} for a hole concentration, $n_h=5\times 10^{17}$ cm$^{-3}$ and $B=9$ T. $P^z(\theta)$ follows a $\sim \cos{\theta}$-like curve similar to that of the resistance, $R(\theta)$.
-In fact, as already anticipated, the magnetoresistance is effectively an expression of the variation of the current spin polarization.
-The absolute value of $P^z$ is enhanced (reduced) when the magnetic field is parallel (antiparallel) to the current, $\theta=0^\circ$ ($\theta=180^\circ$).
-Interestingly, this phenomenology, presented here for Te, is the very same as that recently reported in quantum transport calculations for chiral molecular junctions\cite{na.mu.23, ga.bl.23}. \\

-Under an applied bias voltage, the non-equilibrium conductance of a chiral molecular junction computed by DFT+NEGF becomes spin-polarized.
-This is interpreted as the CISS effect or, more precisely, its intrinsic component due only to a system's electronic structure and symmetry.
-The spin-polarization can then be modified and detected by switching the magnetization direction of a ferromagnetic electrode\cite{ga.bl.23}, which effectively plays the same role as an external magnetic field.
-Hence, at the qualitative levels, there is no difference between our results for Te and those for chiral molecular junctions.
-CISP and CISS appear to be the same effect when investigated by means of DFT+NEGF calculations and within a ballistic transport picture. \\